LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 - <p><div style="font-weight: 900;display: inline-block;">Long Lake(LL)</div>: 9%</p>
 - <p><div style="font-weight: 900;display: inline-block;">Desolation of the Dragon(DD)</div>: 4%</p>

-(Note: This is very much dummy data and not measured.
-Although, I am curious to find a way to measure where someone is in text based on context clues.
-Something to look into in the future)
+<cite>(Note: This is very much dummy data and not measured.
+Although, I am curious to find
+a way to measure where someone is in text based on context clues.
+Something to look into in the future)</cite>

 Now, lets put this pseudocode code in action.
 First, we need our probability list: